 This Soft Ginger Cookie recipe is a delicious holiday treat.
-A cookie that is just perfect for those who like a bit of that ginger spice, but doesn’t want a crunchy ginger snap.
+A cookie that is just perfect for those who like a bit of that ginger spice but doesn’t want a crunchy ginger snap.
 These cookies are soft, warm, and best enjoyed during the Winter months.
-A great snack between Thanksgiving and Christmas.
+A great treat for Thanksgiving and Christmas.

 Soft Ginger Cookie Recipe Summary